ESG: Investors Awakened

 by P.E.
 KelleyMr.
 Kelley is managing editor of this magazine.
 Connect with him by email: [email protected]

 It is hard to look at any event that occurred during 2020 without it being wholly subsumed by the sheer gravity of the year itself.
 Still, much did happen while we engaged that other shared experience.
-For Sustainable Investing, 2020 may in fact prove to be a turning point… when the ESG phenomenon became mainstream.
+For Sustainable Investing, 2020 may in fact prove to be a turning point… when the environmental, social, and governance (ESG) investing phenomenon became mainstream.
 According to research data from Northern Trust, ESG investment realized $51.1 billion net flow in 2020, more than doubling 2019’s $21.4 billion, and surpassing 2018’s $5.4 billion times ten.

 So, while the pandemic and social unrest may have heightened investor awareness of the principles of ESG, there is still a dogged misperception that these funds must necessarily sacrifice performance.
 That notion is slowly ebbing, as investors realize that ESG no longer has to be a satellite holding, proving over the past decade that it can now be used as a core holding.